Common Boiler Water Problems

 • Acid damage: When the pH of the water is too low, the water is acidic.
 Without neutralizing the acid, it will cause overall thinning of the metal inside a boiler.

-• Caustic corrosion: At the other end of the pH spectrum is damage caused by water that is too basic or has too high of a pH.
+• Caustic corrosion: At the other end of the pH spectrum is damage from water that is too basic or has too high of a pH.
 Typically, this type of damage occurs under scale deposits where the water can boil.
 This type of damage often causes an irregular gouging pattern.

-Scale or Sludge Buildup in the Boiler
+2. Scale or Sludge Buildup in the Boiler

 To treat scale or sludge buildup in the boiler, you must consider your water composition.
 Both the makeup water and return line water need chemical treatment.
 Both issues will cause problems with increased water pressure or reduced flow.
 Plus, they prevent efficient heating of the boiler.